CognitiveScale/cortex-cli/src/commands/assets/templates/skill/job/README.md

 * `Dockerfile` to build Docker image for this skill

 #### Steps

+A Makefile is provided to do these steps.
+Set environment variables `DOCKER_PREGISTRY_URL` (like <docker-registry-url>/<namespace-org>) and `PROJECT_NAME` (Cortex Project Name) and use Makefile to deploy skill.
+`make all` will build & push Docker image, deploy Cortex Action and Skill, and then invoke skill to test.

 1. Modify the main executable (`main.py` by default) run by the action image's entrypoint/command to handle the action's custom logic.
 2. Modify the `requirements.txt` file to provide packages or libraries that the action requires.
 3. Build the docker image (uses the `main.py` file)